rajverma1985/postgresql/README.md

-# postgresql

-TODO: Enter the cookbook description here.
+# This cookbook can be used to install postgresql on any flavour of linux

+TODO:

+Almost everything.